Ablativo/Documents/Architecture.md

 ### <a id="sns"></a>SNS
 Amazon Simple Notification Service (SNS) is a fully managed messaging service for both system-to-system and app-to-person (A2P) communication.
-It enables you to communicate between systems through publish/subscribe (pub/sub) patterns that enable messaging between decoupled microservice applications or to communicate directly to users via SMS, mobile push and email.
 We are using it to send the music to the user mail.

+### <a id="why"></a> Why AWS and a full cloud infrastructure?
+It is scalable, reliable, and gives a secure global computing infrastructure.

+The number of museum visitors may change quickly, depending on the day of the week, month, or year.
+Thus, Auto Scaling and Elastic Load Balancing allow the application to scale up or down based on demand.
+This approach leads to significant cost reduction for the compute power, storage, and other resources, with no long-term contracts or up-front commitments.
+Moreover, AWS utilizes an end-to-end approach to secure and harden our infrastructure, including physical, operational, and software measures.

 ---
 ## <a id="sensors"></a>Sensors